Tips to increase your proficiency in Microsoft Excel

 Get to the End

-Want to go to the last column in an Excel worksheet.
+Want to go to the last column with data in a range in an Excel worksheet.
 Press CTRL-right arrow key.
-Try CTRL-down arrow key for quickly getting to the last value in the worksheet.
+Try CTRL-down arrow key for quickly getting to the last row with data in a range.
 Return to cell A1 by pressing CTRL-Home.